StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-attachments/download-an-attachment-organization.md

 2. {!includes/attachments-tab-go-to.md!}

-3. Select :fontawesome-solid-ellipsis: next to the attachment you want to copy the URL for.
+3. Select :fontawesome-solid-ellipsis: next to the attachment you want to download.

+    {!includes/filters.md!}

 4. Select **Download**.